 There is no cure for Autism.
 However, in combination with a variety of different therapies based on need and medications to treat associated medical conditions, children with an autism spectrum disorder often grow up and experience happy, fulfilling lives.
 Your pediatrician can help you determine the best treatment option for your child.

 We Are Your Autism Resource

 Pediatrics East has been helping families all over the mid-south for many years.
 Our compassionate, experienced staff and providers have the expertise you need if you suspect a diagnosis of autism, or have a child with an ASD.
-The best way to catch these issues early on is with regular well-child visits where your pediatrician will monitor your child’s development.
+The best way to catch these issues early on is with regular well-child visits where your pediatrician will monitor your child’s development and conduct autism testing.
 We recommend establishing a relationship with your pediatrician even before your baby is born.
 To learn more, reach out today.